Troon/leaf2mqtt/README.md

 1. Drop all these files into that folder (Code button, Download ZIP).
 1. `cd` into that folder
 1. Run `sudo docker build --tag leaf2mqtt .`, which will prompt you for your `sudo` password, and then take quite a while to complete.
 You'll see a lot of `Removing` messages: this is just slimming down the image by removing intermediate packages that aren't required at runtime.
 1. That should have created a `leaf2mqtt` image: now you need to fire up a container from it.
-Doesn't need filesystem access, but you need to set four or six environment variables:
+Doesn't need filesystem access, but you need to set five or seven environment variables:
+    1. `TZ`: Set this to your timezone.
+Mine is `Europe/London`.
     1. `MQTTTOPIC`: I set this to `leaf` and you should too unless you have a good reason not to
     1. `MQTTHOST`: LAN IP address of your MQTT broker.
     1. `USERNAME`: your NissanConnect username — the one you use to log into the app.